The image was generated using AI

 Several years ago this idea developed into a desire to launch a (small) venture fund.
 I posted a description of this project on a well-known American startup service.
 An influential financier from the United States contacted me and during our communication offered to help fill such a fund with capital.
 After thinking about it, I concluded that funds (in general) have too little control over startup founders and decided to implement the project in the format of a venture builder.
 This should initially bring all projects we implement into those coveted 5% with excellent returns.

-At the moment I am building a venture builder (as the most efficient investment structure from my point of view).
-I am developing a startup in the field of cardiology (the project is incorporated in the UK).
 In my region I run a group for active leisure activities, and in addition I am working on several other projects (including volunteer and social ones).

 I also have a mentor from the United States who previously managed a business with annual revenues of $2 billion.
 He once wrote to me that he considers me a talented person.